The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

-The lawyer will then sign a certificate stating that in his or her opinion, the case has merit.
+The lawyer will then sign a certificate stating that in their opinion, the case has merit.

-Because the mental health professional must examine the plaintiff and the lawyer must review that person’s findings, it may take some time to get the required certification.
+Because the mental health professional must examine you and the lawyer must review that person’s findings, it may take some time to get the required certification.

-Victims who are age 26 and older must, therefore, act without delay.
-As soon as they think California’s “delayed discovery” rule might apply, they should contact an experienced California injury lawyer.
+If you are age 26 and older, you must, therefore, act without delay.
+As soon as you think California’s “delayed discovery” rule might apply, you should contact an experienced California injury lawyer.

 The statute of limitations for civil domestic violence lawsuits in California is three years from:

-- The last act of domestic violence against the plaintiff by the defendant, or
+- The last act of domestic violence against you by the defendant, or

-- The date on which the plaintiff discovers — or reasonably should have discovered — that an injury or illness resulted from an act of domestic violence.4
+- The date on which you discover — or reasonably should have discovered — that an injury or illness resulted from an act of domestic violence.4

-In California false imprisonment is both a crime and a civil tort.
-It occurs when someone deprives another person of liberty without moving them to another location — for instance, by locking someone in a room and denying him or her the right to leave.
+In California, false imprisonment is both a crime and a civil tort.
+It occurs when someone deprives you of liberty without moving you to another location — for instance, by locking you in a room and denying you the right to leave.

 False imprisonment often (but not always) occurs in conjunction with domestic violence cases.
 However, it has a much shorter statute of limitations — just one year from when the false imprisonment took place.5

-Victims of a felony crime may have a longer period in which to sue if the DA files criminal charges and the defendant is convicted.
+If you are a victim of a felony crime, you may have a longer period in which to sue if the DA files criminal charges and the defendant is convicted.

-Victims (or their families) are given one year following pronouncement of the conviction to bring a lawsuit or – in cases of serious felonies (such as rape or murder) – 10 years from when the defendant is discharged from parole.7
+You (or your family) are given one year following pronouncement of the conviction to bring a lawsuit or – in cases of serious felonies (such as rape or murder) – 10 years from when the defendant is discharged from parole.7

 Wait for the criminal case to finish or file a lawsuit now?

-Because it is not possible to predict whether or when there will be a conviction, victims of crime may wish to bring a suit within the two-year or other applicable civil statute of limitations.
+Because it is not possible to predict whether or when there will be a conviction, you may wish to bring a suit within the two-year or other applicable civil statute of limitations.

-But victims whose cases would otherwise be time-barred can use the felony rule to get more time to bring a suit.
+Though if your case would otherwise be time-barred, you can use the felony rule to get more time to bring a suit.

-Claims for negligence against the government have a short limitations period and very specific administrative procedures that must be followed before a plaintiff can file suit.
+Claims for negligence against the government have a short limitations period and very specific administrative procedures that must be followed before you can file suit.

-These include “presentment of a claim” (written notice) which must usually be given within six months of the wrongful act – though in some cases victims may have as much as one year.8
+These include “presentment of a claim” (written notice) which must usually be given within six months of the wrongful act – though in some cases you may have as much as one year.8

-Victims of crimes who wish to hold government agencies accountable are advised to speak to a lawyer promptly to avoid their claim becoming time-barred.
+If you wish to hold government agencies accountable, you are advised to speak to a lawyer promptly to avoid your claim becoming time-barred.

-The first step for most crime victims who wish to file a civil lawsuit is to find a personal injury lawyer who will take the case.
+The first step of bringing a civil lawsuit is to find a personal injury lawyer who will take your case.